Jake-Japy/flight-scraper/readme.md

 ######

 Access the API
+You can do this by copying the example URL into the browser

 Open http://127.0.0.1:8000/docs for the Swagger UI.
 Endpoint: GET /flights/?airline_code=<code>&flight_number=<number>&departure_date=<YYYY-MM-DD>
 Example: http://127.0.0.1:8000/flights/?airline_code=AA&flight_number=1004&departure_date=2025-05-26

+You can also use the request data script I created for testing to check that it works, I made this one using Frontier Airlines:
+Call via terminal:
+python request_data.py "F9" 201 "2025-06-01"

 Running Tests
 Run tests using pytest: